aimpowered/ZoomCompanion/README.md

-# ZoomCompanion
+# LibOrate
-An Zoom app to provide emotional and relational support during videoconferencing.
+A meeting companion app to provide emotional and relational support during videoconferencing.

-Designed and developed by AImpower.
+Designed and developed by AImpower.org.

 To build:
 ```